 A new edition of the book is coming out; this should make the old edition cheap in comparison.
 I won’t read the new edition because I’m afraid it would ruin my romance with the old edition, which is the one I recommend to you.

 If you think Gary Taubes is “a poisonous pea in an ideological pod” (as I’ve heard him called), read this book (especially Ch 17 on “Diet and Coronary Heart Disease”).
 On the other hand, if you think population studies investigating nutrition and chronic disease are basically a gigantic undifferentiated crock of malarkey, read this book.
 Why?
 Because there are no clear answers and no real heroes.
-If you want to know the strengths and weakness of nutrition epidemiology, best to hear them outlined in excruciating and loving detail by Willett himself.
+If you want to know the strengths and weakness of nutritional epidemiology, best to hear them outlined in excruciating and loving detail by Willett himself.

 You don’t have to read it cover to cover.
 Skip around.
-You’ll learn in passing some of the methodology behind the folly of trying to forge links between specific nutrients in food to long-term chronic diseases that have multiple and complex origins (just the sections on how we collect information about what we think people are eating are eye-opening in that regard—Ch.
+You’ll learn in passing some methodology behind the folly of trying to forge links between specific nutrients in food to long-term chronic diseases that have multiple and complex origins (just the sections on how we collect information about what we think people are eating are eye-opening in that regard—Ch.
 4-8).
-But I think (I hope) you’ll also hear the voice of a father wise enough to know that children are—must be—brought into this world on grand faith, one that hopes that they will make the world a better place than before, and that his child—nutrition epidemiology—is no different.
+But I think (I hope) you’ll also hear the voice of a father wise enough to know that children are—must be—brought into this world on grand faith, one that hopes that they will make the world a better place than before, and that his child—nutritional epidemiology—is no different.
 Willett believes in this child and the book is a statement of that faith.

 Please draw your own conclusions, here’s mine: Faith is not science.